 Spinal stenosis fundamentals

 With age, the spinal canal – located in the lower back – can narrow, resulting in spinal stenosis.
 The narrowing process, which is gradual, reduces the space available for the spinal cord and nerves.
 If only a small amount of spinal narrowing occurs, no pain will result.
-However, if narrowing continues, the nerves that travel through the spinal column to the legs become squeezed, leading to back and leg pain and leg weakness, all symptoms of spinal stenosis.
+Spinal stenosis may lead to leg pain, numbness, and/or tingling.
+In advanced cases, weakness may also be present.

 What causes spinal stenosis?